201 1/2 South Main St. Shawano

 Master of Shawano Lodge 1965,

-holds a Proficiency card in all degrees and lectures for the blue Lodge
+holds a Proficiency card in all degrees for the Masonic Lodge 1967 to present,

 member of the long range planning committee 2008,